danyi1212/drf-messages/docs/source/usage/get_messages.rst

 .. warning::
     When using the queryset interface, it is important to **mark as seem** all queried messages after use.

-After every access, you will probably want to **mark those messages as seen** in order to allow them to be cleared from the database.
+After every access, you will probably want to **mark those messages as read** in order to allow them to be cleared from the database.

 This can be done manually like so: